What is a UTR number?

-A UTR number (Unique Taxpayer Reference number) is a ten-digit code issued by HMRC to identify individual taxpayers who need to complete a Self Assessment tax return.
-Any individual, company, trust or other organisation that registers to pay tax through Self Assessment is given a UTR number.
+A UTR number (Unique Taxpayer Reference number) is a 10-digit code issued by HMRC to individual taxpayers and companies who need to complete a tax return.
+HMRC sometimes refers to the UTR number as a ‘tax reference’.

 How to get a UTR number

-For partnerships, you will need three UTR numbers: one for the business and one for each partner.
-This is because both the partners and the business need to submit separate tax returns.
+Partnerships require multiple UTR numbers in order to submit a Self Assessment tax return: one number for the business and one for each partner.
+This is because the partners and the business all need to submit separate tax returns.